ysglh/DeepVideoAnalytics/readme.md

 ### Deployment on multiple machines with/without GPUs
 Other than the shared media folder (ideally a mounted EFS or NFS), Postgres and RabbitMQ are straightforward.
 Please [read this regarding trade offs](https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/blob/master/notes/architecture.md).

+## Options specified via environment variable for dva-server container in docker-compose.yml

+- ALEX_ENABLE=1 (to use Alexnet with PyTorch.
+Otherwise disabled by default)
+- YOLO_ENABLE=1 (to use YOLO 9000.
+Otherwise disabled by default)
+- DISABLE_SCENEDETECT=1 (to disable scene detection, Otherwise enabled by default)

 ## Architecture
 ![Architecture](notes/architecture.png "System architecture")